3milesWind/Vue.js_evolution/README.md

   </template>
 ```

-Even though it works well, but it recommand to use computed method.
+Even though it works well, but it recommend to use computed method.
 Save it in the cache

 ```javascript
   computed:{